Extensive information about buying behavior is available in TUP – Technology User Profile.

 MetaFacts, Inc. helps technology marketers find and measure their best and future customers.

-Current subscribers of Technology User Profile may obtain this information directly from MetaFacts, as well as additional customized drilling down into the full dataset.
+Current subscribers of Technology User Profile may obtain this information directly from MetaFacts, as well as additional customized drilling down into the full datasets.

 For more information on the results delivered in TUP and about how to subscribe, please contact MetaFacts.